OS map ref: SK 597130 Nearest post code LE7 4UZ (Sheet 246 - Explorer)

 We encourage visitors to use environmentally friendly forms of transport wherever possible.
 Most of our reserves are easily accessible by bicycle with many close to the National Cycle Network.
 Please note that cycling is not permitted on the nature reserve itself.

-In order to minimise disturbance to wildlife on the reserve visitors are asked to stay on the footpaths, which are being marked.
+In order to minimise disturbance to wildlife on the reserve visitors are asked to stay on the footpaths.

 Dogs are permitted on this nature reserve but only under strict control - able to bring to heel at all times.
 Dogs should be kept out of the water.